 In the Image Properties window you can:

-- Upload the image from your computer.
-All uploaded images are stored in the image library.
+- Upload an image from your computer.

 - Change size and position of the image.